 All Ithaca College employees are eligible for a free campus parking permit.
 At orientation you will receive a temporary parking permit from HR with information on how to order a permanent parking pass.
 Parking for faculty and staff is permitted in any of the numerous Blue Lots around campus.
 For additional information on parking, please see Parking & Traffic Services.

 Ride Tioga and Chemung Transit Bus Pass

 Ithaca College will also purchase monthly unlimited ride passes for College employees who live in communities served by these two transit providers.
 Check the respective websites for Ride Tioga and Chemung Transit to see if you could avail yourself of this transit option.
 Since the College has to pre-pay for these passes, we ask that only those who would expect to make most of their trips using the bus request a pass.
-If interested in participating, please contact Marian Brown, Special Assistant to the Provost for Sustainability, 274-3787, or email@example.com.
+If interested in participating, please contact Marian Brown, Special Assistant for Campus and Community Sustainability, 274-3787, or firstname.lastname@example.org.